josephg/egwalker-paper/reg-text.typ

 As there is no established benchmark for collaborative text editing, we collected a set of editing traces from real documents.
 #if anonymous {
-  [All code and data used in our benchmarks is available for anybody to reproduce.#footnote[TODO: anonymised link to download]]
+  [All code and data used in our benchmarks is available for anybody to reproduce.#footnote[https://figshare.com/s/0fb13e5d179aaa6957d7]]
 } else {
   [We have made these traces freely available on GitHub @editing-traces.]
 }